munt/munt/mt32emu_win32drv/README.txt

 -----------------------

 Run drvsetup.exe to perform installation.
-This will copy mt32emu.dll into C:\WINDOWS\SYSTEM32 (C:\WINDOWS\SYSWOW64 for x64 systems) directory and the configuration file mt32emu.ini into C:\WINDOWS directory.
+This will copy mt32emu.dll into C:\WINDOWS\SYSTEM32 (C:\WINDOWS\SYSWOW64 for x64 systems) directory.
-By default, ROM files are to be placed to the system directory (the one where the driver resides).
-PathToROMFiles variable in mt32emu.ini enables to set another location for your ROM files.
+Use the main UI-enabled application to configure driver settings.

 --------------------------------------------------------------------------------